 There’s lots written on this, has to do with vibrations or the energy that you are putting out in the world and what you attract back, but don’t take my word for it.
 Try it out for yourself.

 Honestly, you have absolutely nothing to lose by trying out the suggestions in my previous post.
 If it doesn’t work for you, then you are no worse for trying, but if it does, it’s downright magical.

-You can definitely do this by just finding a quiet spot and focusing on your breathing for 5 to 20 minutes, but I really enjoy the added benefit of having a voice guide me.
-There are great phone apps for this, but here are a couple that I use:
+You can definitely do this by just finding a quiet spot and focusing on your breathing for 5 to 20 minutes, but I really enjoy having a voice guide me.
+Here are a couple of great apps for your phone:

-HeadSpace – gives you about 10 sessions for free then you have to pay for additional ones.
+HeadSpace – gives you 10 sessions for free then you have to pay for additional ones.
 The free sessions are lead by a male with an Australian accent.
-I really loved listening to him.
+I really love listening to his accent.

 Let’s Meditate – completely free and has a variety of different styles of sessions that are lead by both males and females.

 I find now that if I don’t get at least a five minute session in the morning, I’m kinda cranky throughout the day.

 If you find yourself being consumed by thoughts that aren’t really serving you, this is a good exercise to get yourself out of your head and back into the present moment.

 Find five things that you can see.
 Doesn’t matter what they are, just look around the room and focus on five different things.